 In Card View, each contact’s information is displayed like a business card, showing only what you want to see at a glance, and the cards are sorted into columns representing stages within any process.

-“Ontraport has always been the ultimate platform for building automated systems in your business,” said Ontraport CEO Landon Ray.
+“Ontraport has always been the ultimate platform for building automated systems in your business,” Ontraport CEO Landon Ray said.
 “Now it’s easier to visualize them.”

-This bird’s-eye view, available in the Contacts and Custom Objects collections in addition to the current “list” view, is much more than just a facelift; combined with the power of Ontraport’s marketing automation, you can use this view in actionable ways to improve the way you manage customer relationships.
+This bird’s-eye view, available on the Contacts Collections screen, is much more than just a facelift; combined with the power of Ontraport’s marketing automation, you can use this view in actionable ways to improve the way you manage customer relationships.

 “Behind the scenes, Card View uses the same functionality that’s always been built into Ontraport’s CRM, but it flips the viewpoint to empower our users to more effectively leverage the data,” Landon said.
 “Ontraport now has a drag-and-drop pipeline view, and our epic automation engine behind it takes it above and beyond.”